Keith Heckendorf

-Keith Heckendorf (born April 23, 1981) is an American football coach who is currently the offensive coordinator and quarterbacks coach at Arkansas State University.
-He was previously the quarterbacks coach and pass game coordinator at the University of North Carolina at Chapel Hill.
+Keith Heckendorf (born April 23, 1981) is an American football coach who is currently the quarterbacks coach at Iowa State University.
+He was previously the offensive coordinator and quarterbacks coach at Arkansas State University as well as the quarterbacks coach and pass game coordinator at the University of North Carolina at Chapel Hill.

 Playing career

 Heckendorf played quarterback at St. Cloud State from 2000 to 2003.
 At St. Cloud, he set program records for career passing yards, career touchdowns, and career pass completions.
 He was also a three-time Harlon Hill Trophy finalist (the D-II equivalent of the Heisman Trophy), and an All-American.
 He was also a National Football Foundation Scholar athlete in 2003, and was inducted into the school's hall of fame in 2017.

 Coaching career

 After his playing career concluded, Heckendorf was an assistant at his high school alma mater Mosinee High School in Mosinee, Wisconsin before spending time at Nebraska as a quality control coach and graduate assistant.
 He also had a stint at Western Carolina from 2008 to 2010 as their offensive coordinator.

 Heckendorf was hired in a player development position at North Carolina in 2011.
 He was promoted to quarterbacks coach and recruiting coordinator in 2014.
 At UNC, he was the position coach for Mitchell Trubisky, who rose from a backup quarterback to the No. 2 overall pick of the 2017 NFL draft over the span of a year.